Skip to main content

 Virtuals Plugin

-[!IMPORTANT] Complete the short Base MCP onboarding flow defined in SKILL.md before calling any Virtuals tool.
+[!IMPORTANT] Complete the short Base MCP onboarding flow defined in SKILL.md before calling any Virtuals endpoint.
 Virtuals is session-authenticated: every tool requires a JWT token parameter obtained via a SIWE login that the user must approve through Base MCP.
 Run the Auth flow once per session and reuse the token for subsequent calls.

-Capabilities Overview
+Overview

-Auth Flow
+Auth

 get_wallets (Base MCP) → baseAccount.address

-login_start (Virtuals) → SIWE message (with nonce + 30-min expiry)
+login_start (Virtuals HTTP API) → SIWE message (with nonce + 30-min expiry)

 sign type=personal_sign (Base MCP) → approvalUrl + requestId